alainravet/fail_fast/README.markdown

     nda_file = value_of(:nda_file)
     fail 'NDA is too old' if (Time.now - File.mtime(nda_file))  > (24 * 60 * 60) * 365

-Test the file system :
+Test the file system and .. :

+	directory_exists    '/home/ci/uploads'
+	file_exists         '/home/ci/config/secret.key'

+    # the keyed version :
 	directory_exists_for  'assets-upload_dir'
 	file_exists_for       'assets-nda_pdf_file'

+	is_on_path      'jruby'         # fail if jruby cannot be found is_on_path_for  :ruby_engine

 Test external services :